assist-project/dtls-fuzzer/README.md

 With so many paraments, commands can become very long.
 DTLS-Fuzzer uses JCommander to parse arguments, which can also read parameters from a file.
-Go to `experiments/args` for examples of arguments.
+Go to `args` for examples of arguments.
 To supply an argument file to DTLS-Fuzzer provide it as parameter prepended by "@".
 You can also add other explicit arguments to commands (which will overwrite those in the arguments file)